 - RGB Ambient Light Sensor: An upgraded ambient light sensor which detects the color temperature of the surrounding area to adjust the white balance on the smartphone's display.
 Apple popularized the usage of this sensor with their True Tone feature.
 While there are Android phones which try to emulate this feature, the only phone on our list with the sensor is the iPhone XS Max.

 - Battery Size: The capacity of the battery included in the smartphone.
 While it doesn't paint the whole picture (specifically with Apple's iPhone X), higher capacity does greatly assist in better battery life.

-- Internal Storage: The size of the internal storage, measured in gigabytes.
+- Max Internal Storage: The largest size of the internal storage available, measured in gigabytes.
 With most streaming services offering the ability to download movies and TV shows onto the device for offline viewing, having a phone with larger storage is helpful.
-Typically, streaming services will allow you to adjust the quality of the video you are downloading, with higher resolution videos taking up more space.
+Most apps allow you to choose the quality of the downloaded video, with higher resolution creating a larger file size.